• Home

 Instructions

-• For frozen, freeze the watermelon cubes at least six hours on a metal baking sheet.
+• For frozen, freeze 4 cup Cubed watermelon at least six hours on a metal baking sheet.
 Skip for iced cocktail.

-• In a blender, add the tequila, watermelon liqueur, watermelon cubes, and lime juice.
+• In a blender, add ½ cup Tequila, ¼ cup Bols watermelon liqueur, watermelon cubes, and ¼ cup Fresh lime juice.
 Blend until combined.
-For more sweetness, add the agave nectar or sugar to your preference.
+For more sweetness, add 1 tablespoon Agave necter. or 4 teaspoon of sugar to your preference.

-• For frozen margaritas, add the ice into the blender and blend until completely smooth.
+• For frozen margaritas, add 1.5 cup Ice into the blender and blend until completely smooth.
 For margaritas on the rocks, add ice to glasses.

 • Pour blended cocktail into the glass.
 Enjoy!